Summer Activities to Impress Admissions

 Did you know that what you decide to do with your summer can help you get accepted into college?

 Admissions departments are looking for students who they know will work hard to reach their goals and will bring something to the table.
 Your extracurricular activities will help tell the admissions committee just what type of student you will be on campus.
-So this summer, choose to impress them!
+So this summer, choose to impress admissions!

 Find A Summer Program at A Local College